bencrowder/router/README.md

 		echo "Default";
 	}

-And here are the (very simplistic) handlers.
+And these are the (very simplistic) handlers.

+A working example is in the included `index.php` file.